HexHive/magma/docs/config.md

 Every repetition is assigned a locally-unique `RUN` serial number (0, 1, 2, ...)
 in the workdir hierarchy as discussed above.

+### `WORKER_MODE`

+It defines the type of CPU resources to allocate as workers:
+* `1`: logical cores (possibly SMT-enabled)
+* `2`: physical cores
+* `3`: physical sockets (1 worker per CPU socket)

+For example, if your setup has 2 CPU sockets, each with 8 physical cores, and 16 SMT-enabled threads (logical cores), the maximum number of concurrent workers that can be allocated with each mode would be:
+* `1`: 2 * 16 = 32 workers
+* `2`: 2 * 8 = 16 workers
+* `3`: 2 workers

 ### `WORKERS`

 It defines the maximum number of logical CPU cores to use concurrently.

+### `WORKER_POOL`

+Specifies a space-separated list of logical cores to allocate.
+If not specified, the `captain` tool will allocate cores from the output of `lscpu`, filtering out cores based on `WORKER_MODE` and limiting the count to that specified by `WORKERS` (or its default value).

+If you require control over which cores to allocate for `captain` (e.g., some of your cores are allocated for other tasks), you could specify which cores to use through a space-separated list as a bash string.

+### `CAMPAIGN_WORKERS`

+Specifies the number of workers to allocate for a single campaign.
+In most cases, this should not be more than 1 (which is the default value).
+However, if your custom fuzzer configurations utilize multiple cores, you can specify this global parameter to apply this effect.
+If, instead, you would like to specify this as a fuzzer-specific parameter, take a look at `fuzzer_CAMPAIGN_WORKERS` below.

 ### `TIMEOUT`